Friday, 6 May 2011

-The feast of St. John before the Latin Gate is of greater-double rite.
+The delightful feast of St. John before the Latin Gate is of greater-double rite.
 The feast appears in the Gregorian Sacramentaries on May 6th and and is the dedication festival for the fifth century church in Rome named after the feast.
 The feast commemorates the 'martyrdom' of St. John the Evangelist as described by Tertullian in the year AD 92.
 On the orders of Domitian St. John was cast into a cauldron of hot oil yet emerged unscathed and was exiled to the island of Patmos.
-Because of this 'martyrdom' of St. John the liturgical colour for the feast is red - hopefully that colour will not be matched by the winning party in the United Kingdom's General Election today!

-The feast began with first Vespers on Wednesday.
+The feast began with first Vespers yesterday.
 The antiphons Sancti tui Domine etc were sung along with the psalms found in the Common of Apostles in Paschaltide.
 The chapter, Stabunt justi, and the Office hymn, Tristes erant Apostoli, were again from the Common.
 The antiphon on the Magnificat, In ferventis olei dolium, and collect were proper to the feast.
-A commemoration was sung of St. Pius V. At Compline Te lucis was sung with the Paschaltide Doxology and the Domincial preces were omitted.
+A commemoration was sung of the preceding Office of St. Pius V. At Compline Te lucis was sung with the Paschaltide Doxology and the Domincial preces were omitted.

 At Mattins the invitatory is Regem Apostolorum Dominum, Venite adoremus.
 The Office hymn is again Tristes erant Apostoli and in the first nocturn the antiphon Stabunt justi is sung along with the psalms from the Common.
 The lessons for the first nocturn are the Incipit of the first Epistle of St. John, Quod fuit, found on Sunday within the Octave of the Ascension, which are sung with the responsories from the Common.
 In the second nocturn the lessons are taken from the writings of St. Jerome against Jovinian, in the fifth lesson St. Jerome relates Tertullian's account of St. John's 'martyrdom' .
 In the third nocturn the homily on St. Matthew's Gospel is again from St. Jerome.
 At Lauds the antiphons Sancti tui etc are again sung, this time with the Sunday psalms.
 The chapter and Office hymn, Paschale mundo gaudium, and the antiphon on the Benedictus, Filiae Jerusalem, are from the Common.